Layjoo/MdToNotion/README.md

     - Bold
 - Can upload all file in the folder to database as page (the page title is the same as file name.)
 - Can upload file with specific page via page's id.

+## version 0.3
+### what's news?
+- Upload with faster speed if your text is lesser than 4 level of tab.
+- Support more annotation
+    - strikethrough
+- Support backlink (modified to mention page in notion) if you already have backlink page in the database.